OnePlaceSolutions/OnePlaceLiveSitePnP/SharePoint Online/README.md

 4. Once the Site Collection URL has been entered (or the Site Collection has been created as part of Option 2) the script will start configuring the site for use.
 	> ![](./README-Images/siteconfigurationSPO.png)

-5. When configuration has completed, your Solutions Site URL will be displayed (which is the URL to the Site Collection).
-All script actions will be logged to the text file in the Documents Library on the Solutions Site.
+5. When configuration has completed, your Admin Site URL will be displayed (which is the URL to the Site Collection).
+All script actions will be logged to the text file in the Documents Library on the Admin Site.

     > ![](./README-Images/configurationcompleteSPO.png)
-6. Finally, press Enter to open your Solutions Site.\
+6. Finally, press Enter to open your Admin Site.\
     The homepage contains some useful links for training and support resources.
 Scrolling down you can always find your Client Configuration Details, and if you have received a Legacy License Key you may also attach it here.
     > ![](./README-Images/solutionssiteSPO.png)